MikronT/backgroundTaskHost.exe/readme.md

 ### Version name: *Beta v1.0*

-Virus worm that can clean your computer from other viruses and garbage.
+This is a worm virus that copies to the storage devices and spreads by network.

-*Developed for Windows 10 but, in theory, can work on Windows 8 and 8.1 too.*
+*Developed for Windows 10 but, in theory, can work on Windows 7, 8 and 8.1 too.*

 *Batch Experiment*